Tourism in Indonesia: Islamic heritage

-Islam has also contributed greatly to the cultural society in Indonesia.
-As of 2006, 88% of Indonesia's recorded population were Muslim.
+In addition, Islam has contributed significantly to culture and society in Indonesia.
+As of 2006, 88% of Indonesia's recorded population was Muslim.
 Islamic culture is prominent in Sumatra, and a few of the remaining sultanate palaces can be seen in Medan and Tanjung Pinang.

-The Islamic heritage tourism is also popular, especially among Indonesian Muslims and Muslims from neighbouring countries such as Malaysia, Singapore and Brunei that shared common Southeast Asian Islamic heritage.
-The activity usually linked with Islamic ziyarat pilgrimage to historical Islamic sites, such as historical mosques and tombs of venerated Islamic figures.
-However, for visitors in Islamic sites, either local or foreign, Muslim or non-Muslim, the rules of conduct and dress modesty is applied, such as removing the footwear while entering mosques or makam (tombs), a visitor should not enter the site wearing shorts (sarong usually lent near the entrance to cover the lower torso of the visitors).
+Islamic heritage tourism is popular, especially among Indonesian Muslims and Muslims from neighbouring countries – such as Malaysia, Singapore and Brunei – that share a Southeast Asian Islamic heritage.
+This tourist activity is usually tied to an Islamic ziyarat pilgrimage to historic Islamic sites, such as mosques and tombs of revered Islamic figures.
+However, for visitors to Islamic sites – either local or foreign, Muslim or non-Muslim – rules of conduct apply, and modest attire is required.
+For example, a visitor should remove footwear when entering mosques or makam (tombs); in addition, a visitor should not enter a site wearing shorts.
+(A sarong garment can usually be borrowed near a site's entrance, to cover a visitor's lower torso.)

-Menara Kudus Mosque is an example of a combination of Majapahit, Arab, and Javanese architecture in Indonesia.
+Menara Kudus Mosque combines Majapahit, Arab, and Javanese architecture in Indonesia.

-In Aceh the Baiturrahman Grand Mosque and tombs of Aceh Sultanate kings is a popular destination, while in Medan the Medan Great Mosque and Maimun Palace is also major Islamic heritage destination.
-Most of the Indonesian major cities have their own historical or monumental Masjid Agung (Grand Mosque) that become city's landmark as well as a tourism attraction.
-Istiqlal Mosque, Jakarta, the Indonesian national mosque and the largest in Southeast Asia is Jakarta's major landmark as well as a tourist attraction.
+In Aceh, the Baiturrahman Grand Mosque and the tombs of Aceh Sultanate kings are popular destinations; in Medan, the Medan Great Mosque and Maimun Palace are major Islamic heritage destinations.
+Most major Indonesian cities have their own historic or monumental Masjid Agung (Grand Mosque), which has become the city's landmark as well as a tourist attraction.
+Istiqlal Mosque, Jakarta – the Indonesian national mosque and the largest in Southeast Asia – is Jakarta's most significant landmark as well as a tourist attraction.

-In Java the ziyarat pilgrimage is usually linked to historically important Islamic figures of Wali Sanga (Nine Saints), they are important because of their historic role in the Spread of Islam in Indonesia.
-Their tombs and mosques scattered along with Java's north coast towns, such as Demak, Kudus, Cirebon, Gresik, to Ampel in Surabaya.
-The 15th-century Agung Demak Mosque hailed as the first mosque established in Java.
-Menara Kudus Mosque is notable for incorporating Majapahit Hindu-Javanese architecture.
-The tomb of Sunan Gunungjati near Cirebon, is also the important ziyarat site in West Java.
+In Java, a ziyarat pilgrimage is usually linked to the historically important Islamic figures of Wali Sanga (Nine Saints).
+They are important because of their role in spreading Islam in Indonesia.
+Their tombs and mosques are in towns along Java's north coast, such as Demak, Kudus, Cirebon, Gresik, and Ampel in Surabaya.
+The 15th-century Agung Demak Mosque was the first mosque established in Java.
+Menara Kudus Mosque is notable for incorporating Majapahit Hindu–Javanese architecture.
+In addition, the tomb of Sunan Gunungjati near Cirebon is an important ziyarat site in West Java.

-The heritage tourism might also be focused on the era of 17th- to 19th-century royal Javanese courts of Yogyakarta Sultanate, Surakarta Sunanate and Mangkunegaran.
+Heritage tourism might also focus on the era of the 17th- to 19th-century royal Javanese courts of the Yogyakarta Sultanate, the Surakarta Sunanate and Mangkunegaran.